wp-plugins/zedity/readme.txt

 The Editor that enables you to create your content 10x easier and quicker, with unprecedented possibilities and flexibility never seen before!

 == Description ==
-An innovative Editor that enables anyone, with no technical skills required, to design any desired content, through an intuitive user interface, with total flexibility and unprecedented possibilities, very quickly and extremely easily, like never before!
-Introducing Zedity, the next generation Editor...
+Zedity is an innovative Editor that enables you to create your content much easier and quicker.
+Through a modern visual interface, Zedity gives you total flexibility and unprecedented possibilities, to achieve any desired design as easily as you'd do it on a piece of paper!
+Try Zedity, the next generation Editor...

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]